Product design, service design, strategy, user experience, brand design, research, leadership

 Beginning in summer 2017, I dug in with the making, directing, and managing all things design, working with the Shep team as well as several design freelancers to manufacture all necessary components of the end to end experience — including the plugin, the public website, the dashboard as well as other authenticated components, and brand development.

-These days, I work between 8-10 hours a month, directing two designers, and we keep one idea in mind: shipping good and clear — read: not perfect — work without ego.
+These days, I work about four (4) hours a month, directing two designers, and we keep one idea in mind: shipping good and clear — read: not perfect — work without ego.
 Efficiency is especially important because the product is moving fast and the team is distributed, and socially distant, across Austin, Dallas, Montevideo (Uruguay), San Francisco, Vancouver (Canada).
 All said, using Figma, Principle, Slack, Asana, and Zoom meetings, we're keeping pretty good time.

 When we started, we had a slightly different tact.
 We were initially focused on the off-channel booking as a pain point but not restricting or limiting capability like so many online booking tools (OBTs) do.
 This was more about using data to give the traveler more accountability and the travel manager and/or travel management company (TMC) real-time insights into where, what, and why travelers book "rogue".

 So, what's next?
-Currently partnered with Travel Centre among other vendors, we're exploring how we can support the wide-ranging needs of an enterprise-level TMC by revamping the tools at-hand (modal builder and dashboard) while leveraging existing data sets to level up the experience.
+Currently partnered with Travel Centre among others, we're exploring how we can support the wide-ranging needs of an enterprise-level TMC by revamping the tools at-hand (modal builder and dashboard) while leveraging existing data sets to level up the experience.

 Interesting stuff with real-world applications.